A man standing in front of a podium.

 The session spotlighted how Rewards and Recognition (R&R) programs are transforming from an engagement or culture-building initiative to a strategic business growth enabler.

-So, it’s time to elevate R&R programs from just a ‘feel-good’ initiative to a data-driven business enabler.
+So, it’s time to elevate R&R programs from just a ‘feel-good’ initiative to a data-driven business performance lever.

 Measuring the business impact of recognition

-The session opened up with a thoughtful question – How are leading organisations driving R&R programs and tracking their business results?
+The session opened up with a thought-provoking question – How are leading organisations tracking the business results of R&R programs?

-Highlighting how new-age R&R programs are tied to business results, Debasis Sarkar remarked, “R&R programs can vary from being soft-touch (instant recognition) to hard-touch (coveted recognition) to cater to a mix of generations in the workforce and diverse business KPIs.
-While the first level outcome of R&R is soft-touch – engagement, it often drives hard-touch outcomes in the long run, leading to retention, productivity, succession planning for leadership, etc.”
+Highlighting how new-age R&R programs are tied to business results, Debasis Sarkar remarked, “R&R programs can vary from being soft-touch (instant recognition) to hard-touch (coveted recognition), for catering to a mix of generations in the workforce and drive diverse business KPIs.
+While the first level outcome of R&R is soft-touch – instant engagement, it often drives hard-touch outcomes in the long run, leading to retention, productivity, succession planning of leadership and more.”

 Debasis backed his insight with the instance of HCL’s niche R&R program – Superchargers League.
-The program selected top 50 leaders, after a rigorous nomination and review by business heads, senior panellists and the CEO.
-Finally, the 50 leaders would be felicitated at a grand awards night, in the presence of board members.
-This hard-touch, coveted positioning of the program was a strategic move towards a business outcome – building the next generation of leadership, ready to take up additional responsibilities.
+The program selected top 50 leaders in the organisation, after a rigorous nomination and screening by business heads, including the CEO.
+Finally, the 50 leaders would be felicitated at a grand awards ceremony, in the presence of directors and senior board members.
+This hard-touch, coveted positioning of the R&R program was a strategic move towards a precise business outcome – building the next generation of leadership, ready to take up additional responsibilities.

-Similarly, Richa Sethi underlined the importance of data-driven R&R programs for driving business results, stating, “What gets measured often turns into a business imperative.
-Tracking data-driven insights from R&Rprograms like – change in retention, discretionary efforts by teams, client outcomes, etc. – can link recognition directly with strategic organisational priorities.”
+Similarly, Richa Sethi underlined the importance of data-driven R&R programs, that empower top organisations to drive business results, stating, “What gets measured often turns into a business imperative.
+Tracking data-driven insights from R&R programs like – change in retention, discretionary efforts by teams, client outcomes, etc. – can link recognition directly with strategic organisational priorities.”

 The panellists also shared other actionable strategies to elevate the business impact of R&R programs:

 • Build recognition into your talent ecosystem.
-As a key consideration in career advancement and performance reviews, recognition can motivate employees to perform at their best.
+Make it a key consideration in career advancement and performance reviews, motivating employees to deliver their best.

-• R&R shouldn’t be a one-off.
+• R&R shouldn’t be a one-off employee engagement program.
 Sustain a culture of recognition to drive business outcomes in the long run.

-• R&R should change the paradigm from recognising a select few to being a strategic driver of how an organisation operates.
+• Change the paradigm of R&R from recognising a select few to being a strategic driver of how your work culture essentially operates.

 • R&R shouldn’t be one-size-fits-all.
-Identifying what motivates different roles across hierarchy help drive the right behaviours.
+Identify what motivates different roles across your organisational hierarchy to drive the desired behaviours from every employee.
+Decoding the right frequency of recognition for each role also contributes towards business results.

 Elevating business results with value-driven recognition

-The industry experts shared another fascinating insight – aligning R&R with key organisational values reinforces positive behaviours across the workforce, leading to desired business results.
+The industry experts shared another fascinating insight – aligning R&R with core organisational values reinforces positive behaviours across the workforce, leading to strategic business results.

-Richa Sethi put it brilliantly, “Every time you celebrate employees living your organisational values, it sets off a ripple effect – reinforcing the very behaviours that move your business forward.”
+Richa Sethi put it brilliantly, “Every time you celebrate employees living your values, it sets off a ripple effect – reinforcing the very behaviours across the organisation that move your business forward.”

 The key takeaway?
 R&R cannot operate in silos; it must be tied to strategic organisation-wide initiatives to amplify business results.
-HR leaders need to design programs that are proactive, not reactive in nature,celebrating milestones every step of the way, to inspire behaviours that drive outcomes.
+Moreover, R&R should be proactive, not reactive in nature, celebrating the entire journey – the right behaviours along the way, that lead to measurable business outcomes.

-Real-world business scenario: Amplifying financial excellence through recognition
+Proven, real-world business impact: Amplifying financial excellence through recognition

-That’s exactly what BI WORLDWIDE India did for a global healthcare tech brand, that wanted to improve its free cash flow conversion by 80% over 2-3 years, so they could reinvest in their business and people.
+That’s exactly what BI WORLDWIDE did for a global healthcare tech brand, that aspired improving its free cash flow conversion by 80% over 2-3 years, so they could reinvest in their business and people.
 (Free cash flow is cash left after deducting expenses from total revenue).

-Business Challenge: Many of their 95,000 employees could not even define free cash flow.
+Business Challenge: Many of the brand’s 95,000 employees could not even define free cash flow.

-Solution: BI WORLDWIDE empowered the brand to tap into its strong culture of recognition, providing the momentum for achieving their goal.
-Recognise program – a unique initiative was designed, as a launchpad for the Free Cash Flow Challenge.
+Solution: BI WORLDWIDE empowered the brand to tap into its strong culture of recognition, providing the momentum for achieving the desired goal.
+Recognise – a unique engagement and recognition program was designed, as a launchpad for the Free Cash Flow Challenge.
 The program converted the strategic goal into everyday values, culture and behaviours, motivating employees with exciting rewards, recognition and gamified experiences.
-Nomination awards, quizzes, idea schemes, rewards budget, gamified training and more were introduced, sparking enthusiasm in employees to step up to the challenge and make a difference.
+Nomination awards, quizzes, idea schemes, rewards budget, gamified training and more were introduced, sparking enthusiasm in employees to step up to the challenge and make a real difference.

 The key takeaway: R&R done right = ROI you can measure

 The future of recognition is here: strategic, measurable and results-driven.
 Today’s HR leaders are more than culture champions; they need to become architects of business strategy.
-The future of work will belong to those who connect R&R directly with results that matter.
+The future of work will belong to those who connect employee engagement solutions and programs directly with results that matter.